 Andalusia in the South of Spain is one of the most beautiful places in Europe.
 It is a sun-baked country with gorgeous landscapes, vibrant cities, and tons of flavour.
-Wonder what great things you can do in Andalusia?
-Here are eight suggestions!
+Here are eight suggestions for things to do in Andalusia.

 Beautiful Andalusia: Always a Great Place to Visit

 1. Visit the Bottom of the Ocean at El Torcal

 You do not have to get wet to visit the bottom of the ocean in Andalusia.
 In fact, all you need to do is climb a mountain.
 Do not believe me?
 Then head to El Torcal Nature Park near Antequera!
 This mountain range literally used to be the bottom of a prehistoric ocean which was lifted up over millennia.

 The soft stone made up of sediments and the skeletons of millions of sea creatures now slowly erodes, leaving behind bizarre rock formations.
 They resemble faces and screws and stacks of pills.
 A hike in El Torcal is a great way to challenge your perception.
 If you are lucky, you might even see a Jurassic animal frozen in stone.

 2. Eat Grilled Sardines on the Beach on the Costa del Sol

 If you like fish then you will find this little snack just as irresistible as I do.
 All along the Costa del Sol and in Malaga, sardines on a stick are a favourite beach time snack.
 The fishes are grilled slowly over fragrant olive wood in make-shift barbecues made from old fishing boats.
 They are rubbed with sea salt and have a wonderful smokey flavour, crispy skin and soft flesh.
 You can smell the fragrance from the barbecues from miles away… it just adds another dimension to your day on the beach.